Abo-Soile/SOILE-Backend/prod/mods/fi.abo.kogni.soile~http-server~1.0/static_files/elang-guide.md

       # Even moar stuff
     end

-The interaction phase as some mandatory extra control structures, enterphase, leavephase, beforeiteration, afteriteration and iteration.
+The interaction phase as some mandatory extra control structures, **enterphase**, **leavephase**, **beforeiteration**, **afteriteration** and **iteration**.
 Commands inside enterphase are run once when the phase starts and leavephase behaves in the same way when the phase ends.

 A set of stimuli should be defined in each iterationphase, usually in enterphase using the setstimuli() function.
-The set stimuli function accepts an array with stimuliobjects and iteration is run once for each object.
-Before and afteriteration are run before/after each iteration and can be used for example tio store data and clean up after an iteration/ prepare for the next iteration.
+The set stimuli function accepts an array (e.g. [5 3 4]) with stimuliobjects and iteration is run once for each object.
+Before and afteriteration are run before/after each iteration and can be used for example to store data and clean up after an iteration/ prepare for the next iteration.
 See the stimuli topic for more information.

     interaction-phase MainPhase
         enterphase